wfordh/higgins_site_hydeout/_drafts/whatever-s-next.md

 Besides that it's been a lot of planning trips to Mendocino, Seattle, and Hawaii, watching the wild men's NCAA Tournament, reading Gormenghast, taking care of our pup Jasper, and working on personal projects.

-I also got a VPN and opted for ProtonVPN over OpenVPN.
+I also got a VPN and opted for ProtonVPN over OpenVPN, which I had actually used before with Tunnelblick.
+ProtonVPN seemed to have a simpler setup and it was easy to download and get going immediately.
+It's the first time I've used a VPN for myself and not for business, so I went for the free version and so far it seems to work well and fits my needs.

 What I'm Doing